QRCS-CORP/CEX/docs/PRNG/BCR.md

-# Block cipher Counter Random generator: BCR
+# Block cipher Counter generator: BCR

 ## Description:
 An implementation of a Block cipher Counter mode PRNG.